PromaChow/furryaide/README.md

 ## Overview

 Furryaide is a SOAP-based application designed to facilitate the process of pet adoption.
 It enables users to list pets for adoption, apply for adoption, and manage pet adoption-related operations.
-The architecture follows Service-Oriented Architecture (SOA) principles, ensuring schema centralization, loose coupling, and service reusability.
+The architecture follows Service-Oriented Architecture (SOA) principles.

 ## Actors